 “A creator is someone who is responsible for the contribution of information to any media and most especially to digital media.
 They usually target a specific end-user / audience in specific contexts.”

-Sure, creators can still influence people, and influencers still create content.
+Sure, creators can still influence people, and influencers still create high quality content.
 However, the difference is in the intention.
 An influencer’s job is to influence; a creator creates.

 “An influencer might be the teenager who blows up on Instagram for viral makeup tutorials and starts selling beauty products via sponsored posts.
 Or the stay-at-home mom turned fashion vlogger who uses her following on YouTube, Instagram, and Pinterest to shill her custom-clothing line,” notes The Atlantic.